jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Slithering Tracker.md

 RacialMods: +8 Stealth
 Languages: Undercommon (cannot speak)
 SQ: transparent
+SpecialAbilities:
+  Paralysis (Ex): >
-SpecialAbilities: Paralysis (Ex) Any creature that is hit by a slithering tracker's slam attack comes into contact with the anesthetizing slime it secretes.
+    Any creature that is hit by a slithering tracker's slam attack comes into contact with the anesthetizing slime it secretes.
 The opponent must succeed on a DC 18 Fortitude save or be paralyzed-at the end of each round thereafter, the paralyzed victim can attempt a new Fortitude save to recover from this paralysis.
 When a victim recovers from a slithering tracker's paralysis, the victim is staggered for 1d6 rounds.
 This DC is Constitution-based.
+  Transparent (Ex): >
-Transparent (Ex) Because of its lack of coloration, a slithering tracker is difficult to discern from its surroundings in most environments.
+    Because of its lack of coloration, a slithering tracker is difficult to discern from its surroundings in most environments.
 The slithering tracker gains a +8 racial bonus on Stealth checks as a result, and can move at full speed without taking a penalty on Stealth checks.
 A creature that fails to notice a slithering tracker and walks into it automatically takes damage as if struck by the slithering tracker's slam attack and is immediately subject to a grab attempt and paralysis by the ooze.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: